learningtopredict/learningtopredict.github.io/draft.md

 <video class="b-lazy" data-src="assets/mp4/learncartpole5.mp4" type="video/mp4" autoplay muted playsinline loop style="display: block; margin: auto; width: 100%;" ></video>
 <img class="b-lazy" src=data:image/png;base64,R0lGODlhAQABAAAAACH5BAEKAAEALAAAAAABAAEAAAICTAEAOw== data-src="assets/png/paper_figure_1.png" style="display: block; margin: auto; width: 100%;"/>
 <figcaption style="text-align: left;">
 Our agent is given only infrequent observations of its environment (e.g., frames 1, 8), and must learn a world model to fill in the observation gaps.
-The colorless cartpole represents the predicted observations seen by the policy.
-Under such constraints, we show that forward predictive-like world models can emerge so that the policy can still perform well on a swing-up cartpole environment.<br/>
+The colorless cart-pole represents the predicted observations seen by the policy.
+Under such constraints, we show that forward predictive-like world models can emerge so that the policy can still perform well on a cart-pole swing up environment.<br/>
 </figcaption>
 </div>